g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 Furthermore, advanced built-in build and caching functionalities are yet to be provided by Lerna.
 Running scripts across packages is possible, but build and run operations are not available, such as the incremental builds, task pipelines, or remote caching seen in Turborepo and Bazel.
 This renders it inappropriate for a build system for very complex, large projects with extensive build systems.

-To add to the problem, Lerna has a major drawback in that it is centered around JavaScript.
+To add to the problem, it has a major drawback in that it is centered around JavaScript.
 It does not cater to polyglot monorepos, which limits its application in projects spanning a variety of languages.
 This poses a problem for its use in applications where the backend code is majority or in companies having to deal with a large scale, multiple programming languages code all in one.

 ### Comparison with Nx and Turborepo
 Lerna is still a great utility for handling multi-package javascript repositories, but it is somehow inferior to Nx and Turborepo.
 For example, Nx and Turborepo include additional functionalities such as caching, task orchestration, and visualizing a graph of interdependent tasks, which can accelerate the work done.
-In contrast, Lerna is fairly simple and is mainly designed to manage the versioning and distribution of packages.
+In contrast, it is fairly simple and is mainly designed to manage the versioning and distribution of packages.

 For groups whose main task is to create React libraries or implement Node.js-based APIs, Lerna could be a really helpful tool.
 Nonetheless, when the complexity of the monorepo increases, teams may run into certain issues limiting the performance, which can make them consider switching to either Turborepo or Nx.
 These two, however, are more appropriate for use in projects where builds have to be executed quickly and more complex coordination of services is needed.